Solomon Walusimbi: Maroons FC

 Walusimbi made his debut for Maroons FC on 15 September 2016 on the opening day of the 2016-17 Big League season against Paidha Black Angels at Bar Okoro stadium in Zombo district, and the match ended in a draw of 2-2.
 He scored his first goal for Maroons FC on 13 October 2016 in the 82nd minute against Bright Light FC, Maroons FC won 2-0.
 He scored his ninth goal of the campaign in with a 4-1 victory over Sporting United in the FUFA Big League.
 In the 2016/17 FUFA Big League finals, Walusimbi scored the winning goal for Maroons FC hence promoted as champions to Uganda Premier League 2017-2018.
 He scored a total of 9 goals for Maroons FC during the Big League campaign.

 On 24 October 2017, Walusimbi made his Uganda premiership debut when he came in as a substitute in the 72nd minute for William Wadri and scored in the 78th minute against Masavu FC, Maroons FC won 1-0.
-In his first season of Uganda Premier League he scored five goals in 24 league matches.
+In his first season of the Uganda Premier League, he scored five goals in 24 league matches.